pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 **Substitution preserves `Self`:** When substituting type variables in a recursive type (e.g., replacing `a` with `Int` in `List a = Cons a Self | Nil`), the `Self` node is left unchanged — it continues to refer to the enclosing type after substitution.

+## Infrastructure for Testing and Verification

+### Elm Syntax Interpreter for Verification of Lowering Transformations

+Some optimizations in the Elm compiler are implemented as lowering transformations.
+That means these stages produce new Elm syntax.

+Work on lowering stages in the Elm compiler turned out not to be trivial; we repeatedly observed defects introduced by these transformations.
+While such defects can also be detected by reviewing the generated Elm syntax, these bugs often only surfaced during execution after further compilation to Pine.
+To better support dynamic verification, we introduced an interpreter that runs on the Elm syntax model.

+The Elm syntax interpreter offers:

++ Computing the values resulting from running a program, consistent with the semantics of the execution path for productive use.
++ Reporting applications of named functions or constructors to support inspection of runtime traces.
++ Detecting and reporting cases of infinite recursion with stack traces showing declaration names.

 ## Future Exploration

 ### Future Exploration - Monomorphizing Extensible Records